 Yes, as long as you have the following account holder’s information: Name and account or case number.

-DOR accepts Discover, American Express, Master Card and Diner's credit cards.
-However, Visa credit cards are no longer accepted.
-Visa branded Pin/Pinless debit cards with the Star, NYCE or Pulse logo are accepted.
+DOR accepts Visa, Master Card, Discover, American Express, and Diner's credit cards.
+Debit cards with the Star, NYCE or Pulse logo are also accepted.

 IMPORTANT: Accounts paid in full by debit card or ECheck will incur a 15 day hold period before notification of your account being paid in full is provided to the Court which in turn will authorize DMV to release a driver’s license hold.
 It is the cardholder’s responsibility to know whether they are paying using a credit card or debit card.

 DOR offers a variety of payment methods and alternatives to make a payment on your account.
 Please select from the links below for more detailed information or to make a payment.

 Although the judge ordered the defendant to pay you restitution, you will only receive your money if the defendant has the ability to pay.
 The defendant's ability to pay is dependent upon whether he/she is working.